 - University of Tennessee-Knoxville

 - National Association of City and County Health Officials

 - Public Health Training/Continuing Education – virtual, self-study, and in-person

 - Practice, Faculty, Student Collaboration

-Paula Masters is the Assistant Dean of Student Services and Director of the Tennessee Public Health Training Center-LIFEPATH at East Tennessee State University.
-She is also Clinical Instructor for the Health Services Management and Policy Department and Principal Investigator or Co-Investigator of 5 federal/state grants.
+Paula Masters is the Assistant Dean of Student Services, Co-Director of the Center for Rural and Appalachian Health, and Director of the Tennessee Public Health Training Center-LIFEPATH at East Tennessee State University.
+She is also Clinical Instructor for the Health Services Management and Policy Department.
 Before coming to ETSU, she was with the Tennessee Department of Health for over 7 years.
-Paula has a Masters of Public Health in Health Services Administration, certification in Health Care Management, and is currently in the public health doctoral program at ETSU.
+Paula has a Doctor of Public Health from ETSU, Masters of Public Health in Health Services Administration, and a certification in Health Care Management.
 She has conducted extensive work in the area of health promotion, local health systems, community mobilization, and community facilitation.
 Paula is very active in the Tennessee Public Health Association, where she has served as both a member and chair of many committees and served as President in 2014.